-The formation of cysts has been reported previously to be location dependent after chronic ovulation (16).
-To confirm and extend these previous observations, the location of each cyst was determined as either located in the hilus (this did not include cysts that were on the oviduct side but not physically located within the hilus), perpendicular to the hilus at either edge, opposite the hilus, or in the middle of the ovary (Fig. 2, A and B).
-For each treatment group, the percentage of the cysts in each location are reported in Fig. 2A.
-An average increase in the percentage of cysts in the middle of the ovary was seen with superovulation in combination with TX Smad2DN expression.
-These data indicate that the twohit combination of having a Smad-deficient signaling pathway in the ovary combined with chronic superovulation tends to result in cysts accumulating in the middle of the ovary.
+The formation of cysts has previously been reported to be location dependent after chronic ovulation (16).
+In order to confirm and extend these previous observations, the location of each cyst was determined as either located in the hilus (this did not include cysts that were on the oviduct side but not physically located within the hilus) perpendicular to the hilus at either edge, opposite the hilus, or in the middle of the ovary (Figure 2A and 2B).
+For each treatment group, the percentage of the cysts in each location are reported in Figure 2A.
+An average increase in the percentage of cysts in the middle of the ovary was seen with superovulation in combination with transgenic Smad2DN expression.
+These data indicate that the two hit combination of having a Smad deficient signaling pathway in the ovary combined with chronic superovulation tends to result in cysts accumulating in the middle of the ovary.